What is Knock Knee?

 There are a variety of treatments for Knock Knees.
 These range from time, surgery, taking vitamins, and ensuring you get proper treatment for fractures.

 The treatment of time refers to Knock Knee in children.
-As stated above, Knock Knee is children is often a conditions that goes away over time.
+As stated above, Knock Knee is children is often a condition that goes away over time.
 Since it is common in children, it is important to be patients and give the child time to grow to see whether or not they outgrow Knock Knee after development and puberty.
 If children do not outgrow Knock Knee by the regular time they are expected to, a doctor may consider having the child wear a brace.
 Doctors may also consider the physiotherapy route for treatment.

 In cases where Knock Knee follows someone into adulthood, surgery might be an option to repair their legs.
 This is done in the most serious cases in which the gap between the ankles is larger than 10cm.